Paddling the Dismal Swamp Canal Is the Complete Opposite of Dismal

 Dismal Swamp Welcome Center.
 Photo by Carrie Dow

 The canal I’m on has a long history that is intimately intertwined with the early development of the United States and was once a vital transportation artery of the eastern seaboard.
-George Washington himself recommended the digging of a canal through the marshy area to make transporting goods and people between north and south easier.
+George Washington himself recommended the digging of a canal through the marshy area to make transporting goods and people between the North and the South easier.

 Using slave labor from nearby plantations, it took 12 years to dig the six-foot-deep canal in the swamp’s treacherous conditions, including oppressive heat and humidity and biting insects and animals, before the canal opened in 1805.
 In a fitting historical twist, the canal later became a gateway to freedom for escaped slaves as part of the Underground Railroad.
 By 1920, other, faster modes of transportation had made the canal obsolete, so the federal government took it over.